• Skip to primary navigation

 Rows of gluten free thin mints with a bite taken out of one cookie.

 I have been gluten free since 2016 so it's been at least that long since I've eaten a real life Girl Scout cookie.
 Even though the GSA has added a few gluten free flavors in recent years, I am a little surprised they haven't figured out a way to make their #1 selling Thin Mint gluten free.
-But who needs Girl Scouts when you have me?
+But who needs Girl Scout cookie season when you have me?

 • Powdered Sugar - This makes the final cookie a little smoother in texture than granulated sugar.
+If you're following a vegan diet, make sure to use vegan powdered sugar.

 • Vegan Butter - I use Miyokos brand or Country Crock Plant Butter in all of my recipes.
 You can use your favorite brand, but avoid margarine.
-If you're not vegan or dairy free, regular butter will work fine in the same measure.
+If you're not vegan or dairy free, regular unsalted butter will work fine in the same measure.

 • Coconut Oil - Use refined coconut oil so as to avoid a coconut taste in the cookies.
 I have also used all coconut oil in place of the butter and the recipe turned out great.